 All students at the University, including international students, need to understand their responsibilities and follow the Student Charter.
 This is a condition of your enrolment at the University.

 As an international student, you also have to meet your visa conditions.

+There are strict conditions attached to Australian student visas.
+Find out more information about student visa conditions on the Department of Home Affairs website.
 If you don’t comply with these conditions, you may not be able to stay in the country.

 You can find more information on: